HeroPhil/karotten-kasino/README.md

 Just run `npm run setup` in project root.
 The contents of the folders named `backend` and `frontend` should be self explanatory.
 Use `npm run preview` to build and run a local version on port 3000.
+If your are interested in our experiences while developing (and speak german or can use the good old google translate tool) check out our [Lessons Learned](./LEARNINGS.md).

 ### Whats in the techstack?
 The backend is build using a node.js typescript project.
 It's designed to run on an AWS Elastic Beanstalk environment.